 Diwali is all about spreading joy and sharing happiness.
 Organize a fundraiser and invite your employees to donate to a cause and light up someone else’s lives

-Check out even more virtual holiday party ideas for Diwali, here
+Check out even more virtual holiday party ideas for remote teams Diwali, here

 3.5 Virtual Holiday Party Ideas For Thanksgiving